-- If you are eligible for BackDROP, this form allows you to elect whether to receive your BackDROP distribution as cash, roll it over to an eligible plan, or combination cash/ rollover. - Know the tax consequences of your election.
+- If you are eligible for BackDROP, this form allows you to elect whether to receive your BackDROP distribution as cash, roll it over to an eligible plan, or combination cash/rollover. - Be sure you know the tax consequences of your election.
 See Special Tax Notice brochure.

-□ \$5,000 Beneficiary Designation (if eligible)
+\$5,000 Beneficiary Designation (if eligible)

-• This \$5,000 death benefit is free to eligible retirees.
+This \$5,000 death benefit is free to eligible retirees.
 It is considered taxable income for the year in which the \$5,000 benefit is paid to your beneficiary.
 Keep your beneficiary designations updated!

-□ Designation of Agent (optional)
+Designation of Agent (optional)

-This is a convenient and no cost way to designate someone to handle your MPERS-related business only, should you become disabled or incapacitated.
+This is a convenient and no cost way to designate someone to handle vour MPERS-related business, should vou become disabled or incapacitated.
 The designation will not become effective until MPERS receives a letter from your physician stating you are disabled or incapacitated.